openschemas/schemaorg/examples/README.md

  - [extract-dockerfile](https://www.github.com/openbases/extract-dockerfile): a more complete example of extraction of SoftwareSourceCode and ImageDefinition from a Dockerfile.
  - [google](google): follow the Google Dataset guidelines to generate metadata for search.
+ - [sports-event](sports-event): a simple example that creates a schema for a sports event, a validator, and then validates it.